The pozole, one of the masterpieces of Mexican cuisine, plus two recipes

 Another very local modality is the green pozole.
 In Mexico City one was made with poblano bell pepper and tomatoes and in Michoacan, another one was made with epazote.
 In Guanajuato, they add ground coriander.
 In Morelos, they also make a chickpea pozole, with dried shrimp.

-Red Pozole Recipe (pozole rojo)
+Red pozole recipe with pork (pozole rojo)

 Nothing like a traditional pozole to celebrate this holiday.
 There won't be any left for reheating.